Living Trust Attorney Serving Yorkville, Plano, Oswego, and Aurora IL

 A Durable Power of Attorney for Property allows a person to appoint an agent to manage their financial needs when they lack the ability to make financial decisions.
 Most Financial Powers of Attorneys have a springing provision, which means that the agent assumes responsibility only if the creator of the power of attorney is unable to make financial decisions for themselves.
 Most agents are spouses that can act immediately upon an incapacity or cognitive diminishment issues such as dementia or a stroke.

-Incapacity Planning in Aurora
+Incapacity Planning in Oswego

 Generally, a Durable Power of Attorney for Property and Living Trust work in combination with one another.
 A Living Trust appoints a Trustee, which is typically the Maker of the Trust.
 Upon an incapacity, the Successor Trustee or Contingent Trustee assumes responsibility for managing the Living Trust.
 Most Durable Powers of Attorney enable the agent to transfer assets and property to the Living Trust.
 The Living Trust is the mechanism for protecting one’s assets upon an incapacity.